 The LIT Lighting Design Awards was created to recognize the efforts of talented international lighting product designers and lighting implementers.
-The organization believes lighting is both an art and a science, and that it is one of the most important elements of design.
-LIT was envisioned to celebrate creativity and innovation in the fields of lighting products and applications.
+The organization believes lighting is both an art and a science and that it is one of the most important elements of design.
+The LIT Awards were envisioned to celebrate creativity and innovation in the fields of lighting products and applications.

 “Spotlight is a special prize that rewards an organization or project which carries out remarkable work for its community, and for being a major contributor in the lighting industry,” says the founder of LIT Lighting Design Awards, Mr. Hossein Farmani.
 “Women in Lighting exemplifies our expectations for Spotlight, as the project supports the important work of women in the industry by creating an inclusive environment in the profession.
 We couldn’t be prouder of this initiative and look forward to seeing their continued work into the future.”